vkhramov/Euromoney/README.md

 - id="Selenium.WebDriver" version="2.53.0"
 - id="SpecFlow" version="2.0.0"

-To launch tests you need to download Project to your local machine and open it in Visual Studio. \n You can find NUnit tests by opening Solution Explorer -> Tests folder \n You can find SpecFlow scenarios by opening Solution Explorer -> Features folder \n To launch test open Test Explorer and click Run on chosen test. \n
+To launch tests you need to download Project to your local machine and open it in Visual Studio.

+You can find NUnit tests by opening Solution Explorer -> Tests folder

+You can find SpecFlow scenarios by opening Solution Explorer -> Features folder

+To launch test open Test Explorer and click Run on chosen test.